vkumar58/Servian/README.md

 Role Name
 =========

-Ansible playbook to create a basic VPC,Subnet,IGW and ec2 to deploy an application
+Ansible playbook to create a basic VPC,Subnet,IGW and ec2 to deploy an Servian Application

 Requirements